amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 The best quality spray I've found is from Pino Technology (a Swiss company that sells from China).
 If you attempt to plate a plastic part and it fails, chances are you don't have a great conductive layer, and need a better spray coat.

 ## Results
 It should be possible to dial in the feed-rate of the tool to be in a steady-state condition relative to the rate of erosion.
 If this were accomplished, there should be a constant gap distance between the tool and the part.

-I didn't really accomplish this - I had the tool moving at a constant rate, which invariably wasn't quite steady state.
+I didn't accomplish this - I had the tool moving at a constant rate, which invariably wasn't quite steady state.
 Either it was too slow, in which case the gap would widen and cutting would just stop, or too fast, where the tool would contact the workpiece.

 Given that the cutting rate, current, and electrolyte concentration were totally unoptimized, this isn't too surprising.
 However, in the time before one of those conditions occurred, I managed to cut Blender Suzanne's face into some steel stock.